bete17/URAP_Automatic-Data-Collection/README.md

 Extract_Items.py : Fetch item 7 & 8 and extract the information we need

-main.py :	Example script showing how to run the extractor for a specific company and year.
+main.py :	To pilot test the code

 ### Unittest
+#### Core Idea --> Be able to check that the code can run through all 20,000 companies and get the right information.

 sample_data : Datas we need to evaluate our code, test our model and get CIK (JSON, CSV, .txt)

 test_clean_name

 test_get_cik

-test_get_file = check if we get the right 10k or not
+test_get_file = check if we get the right 10k or not, also test it using 20,000 sample.

 test_get_item = check item 7 and 8